bob-606/5.easa.fi/README.md

 ## 77. What is the function of the horizontal tail (among other things)?
-What is the function of the horizontal tail (among other things)?
 - To stabilise the aeroplane around the vertical axis
 - To stabilise the aeroplane around the longitudinal axis
 - To initiate a curve around the vertical axis